Need help choosing a 1-carat diamond ring?

 Simply put, carat, usually abbreviated ‘ct’, is the standard unit of weight for diamonds.
 One carat is equal to 0.2 grams or 200 milligrams.
 Most diamonds used in fine jewelry weigh one carat or less.

-A 1-carat diamond ring is a ring set with a 1-carat diamond.
+A 1-carat diamond ring is a metal ring setting that features a single diamond with the weight of 1-carat a 1-carat diamond.
 However, the quality, value and beauty of a 1-carat diamond is also impacted by the other members of the 4 Cs: cut, clarity and color.
 That’s why two 1-carat diamonds can greatly vary in price — but we’ll cover this in more detail later!

 Diamond Carat Has Nothing to Do With Size